November 2011

 I have the awful task of informing you that Professor Jon Van Dyke passed away earlier today while at a conference in Australia.

-I am personally so very sorry to have to give you this news.
+I am personally so very sorry to

 The EPA has filed its merits brief in Sackett v.
 EPA, No. 10-1062, the case in which Idaho property owners are asserting their right to challenge the agency’s assertion via a “compliance order” that a portion of their land are “wetlands” and that they violated the Clean Water Act.